msf4-0/Integrated-Vision-Inspection-System-IVIS/README.md

  3. When setting up the training parameters, beware of the PC resources and make sure it can handle.
  4. Start the training.
 Once the training is done, the model will be saved.
  5. Adjust the training parameters and continue the training if necessary.
- 6. If desired, uploading a user model is possible as well.
+ 6. If desired, uploading a user model is possible as well if the file format is compatible.

 ### Deployment
  1. Once a training is done, proceed to deployment page and select the desired model.
  2. Deploy the model and select the media for deployment. (image upload/camera/mqtt)
+ 3. If desired, deploying a user model is possible as well.

 ### Settings
  1. This section will allow for deletion of object.